Writing & Editing Services

 I accept a limited number of clients in need of assistance with their projects.

-I started out with the intention of offering affordable services.
-I’ve maintained some of the most affordable rates in the business.
-From the Newbie Author’s Guide provides information on standard services and the industry standard rates for 2012.
+I started out with the intention of offering affordable services, and I’ve maintained some of the lowest rates in the business.
+The Newbie Author’s Guide provides information on standard services and the industry standard rates for 2012.

 Fair Price Range: .004 to .015 per word

 This is the simplest form of editing that goes over the basic things of a manuscript: spelling, punctuation, basic syntax, and basic facts.
 Most of the time this is the final touch to a manuscript after more heavy edits.
 Some editors and self publishing companies will include this edit with a higher editing level.

 Fair price range: .015-.035 per word (sometimes a copyedit is also included)